Here you will find a collection of zoo writing prompts that students of all ages love.

 18. Which zoo animal is the fastest?
 Which is the slowest?
 What makes each animal fast or slow?

 19. Do you think that animals like living in a zoo?
-Explain your answer in several paragraphs.
+Why or why not?

 20. What zoo animal would you like as a pet?
 How would you care for it?
 What items would you need to keep it healthy?